Remember this bridge? It’s the Hohenzollernbrücke Bridge that crosses the Rhine river in Cologne, Germany. Here’s a really cool aerial shot of it.

 Anyway, now that you know about this trend, you’ll know what’s what next time you see a cluster of locks.
 And you won’t be puzzled if your sweetie gets you a little charming thing in a pretty blue box from this jeweller. ;-)

-About the Author: JaPRA is an expat Texan living in England with her husband (Mr. DJ), their 17-year old daughter (Roxi), and their dog Trudy.
+About the Author: JaPRA is an expat Texan living in Boston (by way of London by way of Houston) with her husband (Mr. DJ), their 19-year old daughter (Roxi), and their dog Trudy.